mehdi-karimi-math/DDS/README.md

 DDS is a practical implementation of the infeasible-start primal-dual algorithm designed and analyzed in [this paper](https://arxiv.org/abs/1804.06925).

-DDS 2.2 will be released in Dec 2023, with extensive update for quantum relative entropy (QRE) programming.
+DDS 2.2 is released in Dec 2023, with extensive update for quantum relative entropy (QRE) programming.
+The current version can solve much larger instances of QRE programming.
+Please see [this paper](https://arxiv.org/abs/2312.07438).

 ## Installation
 To use DDS, the user can follow these steps: